-Unlike most mainstreem liberal arts colleges, Harvey Mudd College places a lot of emphasis on science education.
-In fact, a full one-third of Harvey Mudd curriculum is made up of science, math, and engineering courses–and this doesn’t include science and math courses required by most majors at the college.
-However, in an effort to ensure it produces well rounded students, another third of core curriculum is made up of courses in social sciences, humanities, and the arts.
-The final one-third of curriculum is composed of major courses.
+Unlike most mainstream liberal arts colleges, Harvey Mudd College places a lot of emphasis on science education.
+In fact, a full third of Harvey Mudd curriculum is made up of science, math, and engineering courses—and this doesn’t include science and math courses required by most majors at the college.
+However, in an effort to ensure it produces well-rounded students, another third of core curriculum is made up of courses in social sciences, humanities, and the arts.
+The final third of curriculum is composed of courses required in the major.
 Harvey Mudd College also places unusually strong undergraduate emphasis on research.
 By graduation most students have been involved in research at some level.

-Harvey Mudd College is known for having very low grade inflation.
+Harvey Mudd College is well-known for having very low grade inflation rate.
 Compared to other similar colleges and universities that boast high numbers of students who graduate with a 4.0 GPA, only 7 students have ever graduated from Harvey Mudd with a perfect 4.0.

-In 1997, HMC won the ACM International Collegiate Programming Contest, whereby becoming the the only undergraduate college to ever win first place.
-Since 1997, no other American undergraduate-only college or university has ever won first place.
+In 1997 HMC won the ACM International Collegiate Programming Contest, whereby becoming the only undergraduate college to ever win first place.
+Since 1997 no other American undergraduate-only college or university has ever won first place.

 For most of its history, Harvey Mudd College has only accepted SAT scores for their admissions process.
 However, in August 2007, the college began accepting ACT scores and abandoned its former SAT-only admissions policy.

-During the initial stages of development of Case Dorm a few Harvey Mudd students, as a joke, moved all of the survey stakes for the foundation precisely 6 inches from their original position.
-They did such a maticulus job that the construction team didn’t realize the stakes had been moved until after the foundation had been laid.
-The pranksters finally came forward and admitted to having moved the stakes but the site had to be completely resurveyed at a cost of $5,000.
+During the initial stages of development of Case Dorm, a few Harvey Mudd students, as a joke, moved all of the survey stakes for the foundation precisely 6 inches from their original position.
+They did such a meticulous job that the construction team didn’t realize the stakes had been moved until after the foundation had been laid.
+The pranksters finally came forward and admitted to having moved the stakes and the site had to be completely resurveyed at a cost of $5,000.
 The students bore all costs associated with the resurveying.

 301 Platt Boulevard